-It is no coincidence that the area has been declared as protected, as is the largest wetland of Patmos, in which various species of birds find shelter.
+It is no coincidence that the area was declared as protected, as it is the largest wetland of Patmos in which various species of birds find shelter.

 Steady as a rock, with visible traces of living ascetics (carved rack positions, oven nozzle, wells, water pipeline etc), Petra dares you to explore it and arouses the curiosity of all strollers found in the area, many of whom dare to climb it.

 Many historians believe it was a sanctuary, probably one to worship Venus.
 This seemingly inhospitable spot, appears to be a geological wonder and myths surrounding its name vary.